The simple answer to this is Yes and No. Frustrating, I know, but true.

 A vacuum sealer is a machine that seals food and other items in a vacuum in a plastic bag.
 The way it works is that you put your chosen litem, for example a steak, in a specially designed vacuum sealer bag, then you use the vacuum sealer to draw all of the air out of the bag.
 The vacuum sealer then seals the bag closed, leaving the steak locked in a vacuum.
-If you’d like to learn more about vacuum sealers, you can read more here.
+See here if you’d like to learn more about vacuum sealers.

 The fact of the matter is that the better the vacuum that you have in the bag containing your food, the better the sous vide result.
 Removing all the air from the bag before you start the cooking process will give you the most accurate temperature readings and should also help to prevent any accidents like air bubbles forming and making the bag float, or attempting to force their way out of the flimsy seal.

 Whilst we recommend using a vacuum sealer if you are serious about sous vide and plan to do a lot of it, you can get away with trying to create a vacuum sealed result using simpler and less expensive methods.
 If you are starting out with a sous vide and don’t want to spend a lot of money straight away, try putting your food in a basic, but strong, zip lock freezer bag and squeeze as much air out of the bag as you can before you zip it closed.
 The results won’t be as reliable as they would be if you used a vacuum sealer, but with a little bit of experimentation, you might be surprised what you can achieve.

 See here for more about Sous Vide Cooking & Vacuum Sealers.

 These are special plastic bags made specifically to fit particular models of vacuum sealer.